What is Pupil Premium?

 Schools are free to spend the Pupil Premium as they see fit to best meet the needs of its children; however we are required to publish online information about how we have used the Premium.

-- Providing additonal Teaching Assistant support for learning to allow small group work and 1:1 intervention.
+- Providing Teaching Assistant support for small group work and 1:1 intervention.

-- Purchasing Lexia on-line phonics programme for school and home access.
+- Purchasing TT Rock Stars, Lexia subscription, Mastery Science, Rising Stars spelling on-line programmes for school and home access.

 - Contributing to the musical instrument tuition to allow children to develop new skills and talents.